Auto Generate and Generate Lighting

 Checked with version: 2018.1

-Auto Generate is enabled by default in all new Scenes.
+Unity enables Auto Generate by default in all new Scenes.
 To disable Auto Generate, go to the Lighting Settings (menu: Window > Lighting > Settings) window, scroll down and uncheck the Auto Generate checkbox.

 You should enable Auto Generate only when you are quickly iterating on the lighting while working with a single Scene.
 In all other cases, you should disable Auto Generate and generate the lighting data manually.